CQC Ratings

 • Well-led – Is leadership accountable, transparent, and supportive?

-At the end of an inspection, the CQC awards one of four ratings:
+After an inspection, the CQC awards one of four ratings:

 How Does the CQC Inspection Process Work?